How to sign a will

 There should be no words after the signing and witnessing.
 You do not need to initial each page, or sign on a front cover.

-You need not one, but two witnesses to your signature
+You need not one, but two independent witnesses to your signature

-Witnesses should write their names clearly and not provide an autograph
+Witnesses should write their names clearly, not provide an autograph

-It is often thought that witnesses must “sign” their names (i.e. provide an autograph like they might do to prove their identity on a cheque).
+It is often thought that witnesses must sign their names (make an autograph like they might do to prove their identity on a cheque).

 Today, we are used to banks requiring our signature to look the same every time we sign it, so most of us have developed a barely legible scrawl to identify us.

-When a person witnesses a will, the most important aspect is that he can be found after your death, if needed.
-So we have to know who he is.
-That requires a legible name to be printed clearly, not a few sharp flicks of a pen.
-So when you ask your witnesses to help, ask them “Please write your name” not “Sign here”.
+When a person witnesses a Will, the most important aspect is that they can be found after your death.
+To know who they are we need a legible name to be printed clearly, not a few sharp flicks of a pen.
+When you ask your witnesses to help, ask them to write their name, not sign.

-To emphasise, the witness should not provide an autograph, but rather print his or her name.
-Throughout this article, when we refer to a witness signing his name, we mean printing his or her name, not providing a unique signature.
+To emphasise, the witness should not sign an autograph, but rather print their name.
+When we refer to a witness signing their name, we mean printing their name, not providing a unique signature.

-Writing a name and address by hand also gives enough text to be able to identify the witness from his handwriting too, so helping to prevent fraud.
+Writing a name and address by hand has an additional advantage.
+It gives enough text to be able to identify the witness from their handwriting too, so helping to prevent fraud.

 If a witness does provide a signature as well as a printed name and address, the Will would still be valid.
 In order to reduce the possibility of mistakes, most Wills nowadays also include space for the witnesses to scrawl their mark.

-The two witnesses must be physically present at the same time, so that each one can confirm that he watched you sign or place your name on a document on a particular day and at a particular place.
-Each can also describe the general circumstances, as far as he remembers them.
+The two witnesses must be physically present at the same time, so that each one can confirm that they watched you sign or place your name on a document on a particular day and at a particular place.
+Each can also describe the general circumstances, as far as they remember them.

-So what we get is a requirement for the testator and his two witnesses to be in the same room at the same time and for all three to watch each of the other two do his signing.
+The legal requirement is for the testator and the two witnesses to be in the same room at the same time and for all three to watch each of the other two sign.

 Legally, the only qualification for your witnesses is that both are over 18 years of age (16 in Scotland).
 Since both must see you signing your will, an implied qualification is that neither is blind.

-Someone who is a beneficiary under the Will who also acts as a witness (or their spouse or civil partner) can be a witness, but loses the right to inherit.
+However, a beneficiary under the Will who also acts as a witness (or their spouse or civil partner) loses the right to inherit.

 Whoever you ask to be a witness should understand the importance of what you are asking.
-They do not need to know anything about the contents of your will, or even that the document is a will, and not some other document.
-But we think it is best to tell them it is your will because that alone will let them know it is important.
+They do not need to know anything about the contents of your Will, or even that the document is a Will, and not some other.
+However, we recommend telling them because that alone will let them know it is important.